-Beads of sweat began streaming down my brow as I meticulously plotted my next action.
+I was deep inside the valley of Waimea and beads of sweat had begun streaming down my brow.
+I meticulously plotted my next action.
 If I moved diagonally to my right, I could capture my opponent’s stone and land in a spot not threatened by any of his forward-moving advances.
 I was running short on options at this point in the game, so this move just had to work.
 By making this play, I would brilliantly force him into a corner.
 From that point on, he would be playing purely from a defensive posture.
 I would have him tight against the ropes and victory, along with that sweet taste of freedom, would finally be in my grasp!

 Big John keeps his poker face as he plays a very deadly game of checkers.